 Document management

-Store and retrieve all relevant case documents in a single place, with version control capabilities for easy access to the latest document versions.
+Store and search all relevant case documents in a single place, with version control capabilities for easy access to the latest document versions and real-time collaboration.
+With AI-enhanced search, you can find case documents by issue, date, character, event, status, and more.

 Document collections